We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 There's a very nasty line about messing up Isobel's face!
 This story does seem unusually brutal.

-There follows a farcical escape into a lift, and then a stupid scene with packer listening to the speeded up voice in his watch.
+There follows a farcical escape into a lift, and then a stupid scene with packer listening to a speeded up voice coming from his watch.
 Packer is then even sillier, being both dim and pantomime.

 Episode four and Vaughan all but confirms the enemy.
 He is going to use emotions against them and if they take over, humans face being completely "converted".